kongdebug/SNUNet-Paddle/README.md

-# NeRF-Paddle
+# SNUNet-Paddle
-A PaddlePaddle implementation of NeRF (Neural Radiance Fields) that reproduces the results.
+A PaddlePaddle implementation ofSNUNet that reproduces the results.